đŸ‡łđŸ‡± 🇬🇧

 • They don’t uphold agreements, but strongly accuse you for any “negligence”.

-• They feel you are making things difficult for them or have hurt them.
+• They believe you are making things difficult for them or have hurt them.

 • They see themselves as victims, and do not recognize what they themselves did.